 New gadgets for the Apollo 15

-For the Apollo 15 mission, NASA redesigned the space suits, the ‘backpacks’, and a built a nifty lunar vehicle.
+For the Apollo 15 mission, NASA redesigned the spacesuits and the ‘backpacks.’
+They also built a lunar vehicle.

-The Moon suits: The zipper was changed from an up-down zipper to one that went diagonally from hip to shoulder.
-That increased the range of motion of the legs, and diminished both abrasion and shoulder pressure.
-The designers also changed the waist of the suits so the astronauts could bend completely and seat on the rover.
+The Moon suits: The zipper was changed.
+It now went diagonally from hip to shoulder.
+That increased the range of motion of the legs and diminished both abrasion and shoulder pressure.
+The designers also changed the waist of the suits so the astronauts could bend completely and sit on the lunar vehicle.

-The ‘backpacks’: the equipment the pilots carried on their backs were also redesigned to allow for longer walks on the Moon.
-They now carried more oxygen, more water, and had a longer battery life.
+The ‘backpacks’: the equipment the pilots carried on their backs were also redesigned.
+They now allowed for longer walks on the Moon.
+They now carried more oxygen, more water, and had longer battery life.

-The suit and equipment weighed 500 lbs on Earth, and 80 lbs on the Moon.
-During the training on Earth the astronauts did wear the whole 500 lbs ensemble.
+The suit and equipment weighed 500 lbs (227 kg) on Earth and 80 lbs (36 kg) on the Moon.
+During the training on Earth, the astronauts did wear the whole 500 lbs ensemble.

 The rover: for this mission, NASA wanted a car that could roam the Moon’s surface.
 Boeing built three Lunar Roving Vehicles (LRV) for 40 million dollars -which was quite the price tag 50 years ago.

-The rover weighted 460 lbs on Earth and could be folded.
+The rover weighed 460 lbs (209 kg) on Earth and could be folded.
 The terrain it was going to survey was rocky, so it had to be a 4-wheel drive.
-It looked a bit like the cars that are used to drive on desert dunes and it could achieve a 12 km/h speed (7.5 mi/h).
+It looked a bit like the cars that are used to drive on desert dunes, and it could go at 7.5 mph (12 kph).

-This was the first mission in which a rover was used, which allowed the astronauts to cover a lot more of terrain.
-Previously, the astronauts had only walked on the Moon, and covered about 3.5 km (2 mi) in each mission.
-In contrast, the Apollo 15 team covered 28 km (17.5 mi).
+This was the first mission in which a rover was used.
+It allowed the astronauts to cover a lot more terrain.
+Previously, the astronauts had only walked on the Moon and covered about 2 mi (3.5 km) in each mission.
+In contrast, the Apollo 15 team covered 17.5 mi (28 km).

 The rover did not return to Earth, the crew left it on the Moon.